maozza/prometheus_install/README.md

 # prometheus_install
-ansible playbook that install prometheus and exporters
+ansible playbook, download and install node_exporter with support for centos6 and centos7